Keeping possessions safe and restoring dignity

 When you’re facing homelessness, carrying everything you own isn’t just inconvenient – it can be exhausting, painful and unsafe.
 Without somewhere secure to keep your belongings, it’s difficult to attend appointments, hold down work, stay healthy, or simply exist without fear of losing all your property.

 That’s why Islington Council is proud to fund Street Storage, based in the Cally.
-The charity offers free, safe and dry storage for people experiencing homelessness – the only specialist service of its kind in the UK.
+The charity offers free, safe and accessible storage for people experiencing homelessness – the only specialist service of its kind in the UK.

 A service created by necessity